 , Berlin got directly affected.
 The Berlin Wall became obsolete when the GDR opened its borders to the West on November 9, 1989.
 Less than a year later, Berlin once again became the capital of a (re-)united Germany

 .
-But it had yet to take until 1999 until the all-German government and parliament finally moved back to Berlin and during much of The Nineties
+But it had yet to take until 1999 until the all-German government and parliament finally moved back to Berlin (post-war and pre-unification, the capital of West Germany had been Bonn, in case you're wondering) and during much of The Nineties

 , Berlin was dubbed as the biggest construction site of Europe.